redlibrarian/redlibrarian.github.io/_posts/2020-05-15-lives-time-pandemic.markdown

 less vicious for being obvious - to a second outbreak and the loss of more lives and the waste of more time.

+And of course, this depends on users' evaluation of their own lives and lives of the other members of their community.
+Abled users who underestimate the risk are prepared to risk the lives of disabled users, immunocompromised users.
+Should we take our users' clamouring at their word?
+Faced with such a choice, libraries often fall back on "give 'em what they want", but in times like these such a conception of choice and service is unethical.

-Reopening libraries means understanding the quarantine time of returned books, it means understanding the choices people are making about their lives.
+Reopening libraries means understanding psychologies of our various constituencies, their over- or underestimation of risk to themselves and to the community,  the quarantine time of returned books, it means understanding the choices people are making about their lives.
+Libraries hate to *judge*, to *decide*, to *choose*.
+But judgement, decision, and choice is what is called for here.
+Not the usual abdication of responsibility to the law or to our parent institutions.
+We have to be able to challenge "give 'em what they want" if that is the responsible and prudent move.

 By moving too fast (saving time) by being practical and pragmatic as always, by falling for the old canard that "the customer is always right", I worry that we are going to lose more of both lives and time.
 At the beginning of the pandemic lockdown, there was talk of things